chainmaporg/chainmap/utils/article-extractor/readme.md

 Every URL is then crawled and the retrieved page content is scrapped using the [Boilerplate](https://github.com/kohlschutter/boilerpipe) library which filters all the garbage and extracts only the article content.
 Since the scrapping algorithm is heuristic the results are not 100% precise.
+Invalid or inaccessible URLs printed out to console adn stored to the `failed.out` file.

 The extracted article is then saved as text to a file in the /articles directory with the following file name pattern: